 Participants seeking to re-enter the program need to only meet the age eligibility criterion and have no signs or symptoms suggestive of lung cancer.
-Check for low-dose CT scan suitability and re-engage in a shared decision-making discussion.
+If smoking history eligibility for the program was previously confirmed, it does not need to be re-assessed.
+Check for low-dose CT scan suitability and re-engage in a shared decisionmaking discussion.